When is the World Cup final 2018 on TV?

 Four years ago, Germany defeated Argentina to win the 20th World Cup in Rio de Janeiro, after a moment of brilliance from Mario Gotze.
 Now, they are out of the tournament – we know we will have new World Cup champions very soon.

-England, Belgium, France and Croatia are all still in the running, as a tough semi-final stage awaits.
+After their 1-0 victory over Belgium, France will play in the final.
+England and Croatia are also still in the running, with the two sides due to play at the semi-final stage.

 Find out everything you need to know about the World Cup Final 2018 below.